 Persia is a historic region of southwest Asia, and what we know as present day Iran.
 Its close proximity to both Asia and Africa have influenced the use of aromatic spices and fragrant fruits, especially pomegranates and apricots.

-Evidence of this can be found in this recipe for Persian chicken, as well as dishes like Persian saffron rice with apricots and kookoo sabzi.
+Evidence of this can be found in this recipe for pomegranate glazed Persian chicken.
+Another incredible Persian Chicken dish to try is Fesenjan (Walnut Pomegranate Chicken), as well as these side dishes, Persian saffron rice with apricots and kookoo sabzi.

 Stove top and oven

 Bone-in pieces of chicken seasoned with Middle Eastern spices, and oven roasted in a rich, sweet pomegranate sauce.